Claude Code Plugins

 • Backend models/types - Data structures, validation, business logic

-• API layer - Endpoints, request/response formats, error handling
+• API layer - Endpoints, request/response, error handling

-• Frontend components - UI structure, state management, user interactions
+• Frontend components - UI structure, state management, interactions

-• Testing strategy - How to test at each layer, what makes this testable
+• Testing strategy - How to test each layer

 • Error handling - Edge cases, failure modes, user feedback